BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/fundamentals/middleware-plugins.md

 # Middleware Plugins in RiotBlossom

-RiotBlossom uses pluggable middlewares as part of the HTTP request-response cycle.
+RiotBlossom uses pluggable middleware as part of the HTTP request-response cycle.
 Creating a middleware plugin requires implementing from any of the following interfaces:
 - `IRequestMiddleware`
 - `IResponseMiddleware`
 - `IRetryMiddleware`

 As part of the HTTP request-response lifecycle:
-- Before request sent (request information goes through request middlewares `IRequestMiddleware[]`)
+- Before the request is sent (request information goes through request middleware `IRequestMiddleware[]`)
 - On request (request function reference is passed to single retry middleware `IRetryMiddleware`)
-- After response received (response information goes through response middlewares `IResponseMiddleware[]`)
+- After the response is received (response information goes through response middleware `IResponseMiddleware[]`)

 Knowing this lifecycle, `MiddlewareStack` is the system composition of `IRequestMiddleware[]`, `IRetryMiddleware`, and `IResponseMiddleware[]`.
 A middleware stack is encapsulated to the APIs it is assigned to.